 Minors and children can be certified for a Registration Card as long as a parent, guardian or legal custodian is also registered as the caregiver.
-Individuals who are unable grow or obtain medical marijuana on their own can also designate a caregiver.
+Individuals who are unable grow or obtain medical cannabis on their own can also designate a caregiver.
 While caregivers do not need to register separately or pay the fee, they must be identified on the patient’s application.
 Caregivers must be 18 years or older and can be registered under only one patient.

 Contact your State Reps

 Contact your State Representative and Senator to show support for the medical cannabis industry in Hawaii.
 Find out who your representatives are on the Hawaii State Legislature website.